runwayml/learn/docs/tutorials/tutorial_processing_gpt2.md

 }
 ```

-# Moving Foward:
+# Running the Sketch:
-The last part is displaying the text in the draw funtion!
+The last part is displaying the text in the draw function!
 From here, you should be able to change the draw function to display the text in interesting ways!
+Click the 'Run' arrow in the upper lefthand corner of the processing interface.
+The interface should appear.
+Enter some text and hit 'Return'.
 There are plenty of ways to extend this example!
 We're excited to see what you come up with